DanCat6300/nemo-jupyterlab/README.md

 ### Set up jupyter lab extension template

-The setup process is described thoroughly in Jupyter's documentation:
+The setup process is described  in Jupyter's documentation:
 <https://jupyterlab.readthedocs.io/en/stable/extension/extension_dev.html#developer-extensions>

-There is also a tutorial:
+There is also a tutorial by Jupyter:
 <https://jupyterlab.readthedocs.io/en/stable/extension/extension_tutorial.html>

 Below are the steps specifically for this project:

-1. Download the extension template into a new folder
+**Note**: Activate conda environment if not done so.

+1. Direct to the extension's folder to install dependencies and build the extension

     ```shell
-    copier copy https://github.com/jupyterlab/extension-template [folder_name]
-    ```

-2. Direct to the template's folder to install dependencies and build the extension

-    ```shell
     jlpm install
     jlpm run build
     ```

-3. Install the extension to be used in Jupyter Lab
+2. Install the extension to be used in Jupyter Lab

     ```shell
     jupyter labextension develop --overwrite